 Treatment options for paragangliomas may include:

-- Surgery to remove as much of the tumour as possible (will vary based on location).
+- Surgerytreatment involving removal of cancerous tissue and/or tumours and a margin of healthy tissue around it to reduce recurrence to remove as much of the tumour as possible (will vary based on location).

 Risk factors

-The risk factors for paragangliomas are often associated with having certain medical conditions, including:
+The riskthe possibility that something bad will happen factors for paragangliomas are often associated with having certain medical conditions, including:

 - Multiple endocrine neoplasia 2 syndrome (MEN2A and MEN2B).